markNZed/processism-react-three/storyboard.md

 <!-- omit in toc -->
 # Context:
-This is a storyboard for a video presentation of processsim.
+This is a storyboard for an animated, AI assisted, presentation about processsim.

 <!-- omit in toc -->
 # Tools: